Last Update: 5/13.

 A land free of drugs depicts utopia, or so they say - Yet only those who have been there would know the eternal flames that burn in that place called Hell.

 And we love the eerie B&W poster.
+Warning: the teaser clip is fairly violent.

 CANNES INTERNATIONAL NEWS